 - Translational Research, Radiotherapy, and Imaging Department.

-Additionally, the Quality of Life Department develops and analyzes the quality of Life component of EORTC trials, the Early Project Optimization Department (EPOD) supports the development of the strategies for upcoming projects, and the fellowship program serves a unique role in supporting data optimization and utilization while also providing invaluable training to young oncologists.
+Additionally, the Quality of Life Department develops and analyzes the quality of Life component of EORTC trials, the Early Project Optimization Department (EPOD) supports the development of the strategies for upcoming projects, and the Fellowship Program serves a unique role in supporting data optimization and utilization while simultaneously providing valuable training to young oncologists.

-Over the years, EORTC headquarters has supported a large number of clinical trials addressing early and late stage development scientific questions as well as a number of scientific and methodological research projects, the vast majority of which are supported by the EORTC Headquarters Fellowship Program.
+Over the years, EORTC headquarters has supported a large number of clinical trials addressing early and late stage development scientific questions as well as a number of scientific and methodological research projects.

 Implementation of the EORTC Scientific Strategy

-The EORTC scientific strategy as defined and approved by the EORTC Board evolves constantly as the organization reevaluates its program in response to the changing needs of the cancer clinical trial landscape.
-While this might not necessarily be apparent to the EORTC Groups which have long term agendas and a multitude of activities, EORTC Headquarters is confronted with a rapidly changing environment and needs to assess why and how certain activities are performed.
+The EORTC scientific strategy as defined and approved by the EORTC Board continually evolves in response to the changing needs of the cancer clinical trial landscape.
+EORTC Headquarters is confronted with a rapidly changing environment and needs to assess why and how certain activities are performed.
 In the past ten years the main parameters which have had a profound impact on the organization and its functioning are:

 - Implementation of molecular biology for personalized medicine;